 6. Filters in a travel design

 There are two scenarios.
-The first one — you put filters aside because you don’t want to fill the priceless negative space.
+The first one is to put filters aside because you don’t want to fill the priceless negative space.
 If the user wants to find a trip, they will find what they’re interested in without filters.
 The second one is to make the most thought-out filtering system you can imagine, easing the choice for the user.
 Both are good, it’s up to you.

 When the user taps on Filters, they don’t want to see a never-ending screen with various parameters.
 It will scare the user off as they may get confused filling it in.
 That is why you need to think out the most relevant options that will be easy to choose from.
 For example, a travel app may require Price, Dates, and Availability.

 Some people will fill in all the fields when choosing a tour.
-The happy medium is a simple system that doesn’t require all of the fields to be filled in to show the results.
-If a person wants to define everything, they can tap on ‘Show more parameters’ and do it.
-If not — okay, go see the offers.
+The happy medium is a simple system that doesn’t require all fields to be filled to show the results.
+If a person wants to define everything, they can tap on ‘Show more parameters,’ and do it.
+If not — okay, see the offers.

 7. Complicated navigation

 Who said the navigation needs to be handy?
-Your main goal is to make the interface unusual, interesting and overloaded.
+Your main goal is to make the interface unusual, interesting, and overloaded.
 Ignore the 3-click rule — it’s boring.
 Never heard of it?
 That’s great, it’s nonsense.
-You should make your app an incredible journey for the users.
+Your app should be an incredible journey for the users.
 Use complicated navigation and the same button all over your interface!

-Let’s say I use a travel app for booking a living.
+Let’s say I use a travel app to book an accommodation.
 I like it because I’ve found a house that looks cool.
-Now I want to book it but cannot find the button.
-Even though I found what I needed, I wouldn’t spend my time looking for the button.
-It’s easier to download another app and book a house through it.
+Now, I want to book it but cannot find the button.
+Even though I found what I needed, I wouldn’t spend time looking for the button.
+It’s easier to download another app and book the house through it.

 A good practice is fixing buttons in the interface.
-No matter how deep the user scrolled the screen down, the button should be always at hand.
+No matter how deep the user scrolls the screen down, the button should always be at hand.

 8. Reviews

-When a person books a room in a 3-star hotel and thinks that they will get 5-star services.
-It’s important to communicate with your customers, clarify doubtful things and apologize if you’re wrong.
+When a person books a room in a 3-star hotel and thinks that they will get a 5-star service, it’s important to communicate with your customers to clarify doubtful things and apologize if you’re wrong.

 9. Choosing colors